-Chairman, Vice Chairman and Chief Executive Officer
+Chairman and Chief Executive Officer

 To ensure a balance of power and authority, the role of the Chairman is separated from that of the CEO.
-The post of Vice Chairman is also set up to assist the Chairman in performing the latter's duties and responsibilities.
-Mr. Wong Ling Sun, Vincent was appointed as the Vice Chairman on 23 June 2014.
+Mr. Wong Ling Sun, Vincent, the former vice chairman of the Board1, was appointed as the Chairman on 12 December 2014.
+Mr. Wong Man Kit, the former Chairman, was appointed as the honorary chairman as recognition of his invaluable contributions and devotion to the Group during his term of office as the Chairman.
 The current CEO is Mr. Chan Man Chun, who is also an Executive Director.

-The posts of Chairman, Vice Chairman and CEO are distinct and separate.
-The division of responsibilities between the Chairman, Vice Chairman and the CEO is clearly established and set out in the Board Manual and summarised as follows:
+The posts of Chairman and CEO are distinct and separate.
+The division of responsibilities between the Chairman and the CEO is clearly established and set out in the Board Manual and summarised as follows: